Yoshimitsu Morita: Career

+Themes

+According to film critic Saburō Kawamoto in 1985, Morita's early features presented a new cinema and sensibility that represented “the new human species” of postmodern Japan.
+Morita's aesthetic was minimalistic, transparent, and featured empty landscapes with light and abstract characters.
+This was in direct contrast to the youth films of 1960s and 1970s in which the directors would aim for a fullness of sensuality, emotion, and physicality.

 Death and legacy

 Yoshimitsu Morita died from acute liver failure in Tokyo in December 2011.
 His last film Bokutachi kyūkō: A ressha de ikō (Take the "A" Train, 2011), a romantic comedy about two male train enthusiasts, was released in Japan in March 2012.